zitadel/zitadel/docs/docs/examples/login/react.md

 ---
-title: ZITADEL with Vue
+title: ZITADEL with React
-sidebar_label: Vue
+sidebar_label: React
 ---

 This integration guide demonstrates the recommended way to incorporate ZITADEL into your React application.